sarthak91-debug/protocls/README.md

-Using Prototypical Networks for informed classification
+Using Prototypical Networks for informed classification and recommendation

-Coming soon
+We are gonnna be working on using Prototyplical networks for classiication and recommendation using mahalanbolis and l2 loss